 Students, postdocs, and other trainees

 - One-time completion of the Program for Ethical and Responsible Conduct in Science and Scholarship (PERCSS) Core Curriculum, which consists of eight online learning modules.

 - Continuing education consisting of at least one face‐to‐face education session each project year.

-In addition, ALL qualifying individuals EXCEPT undergraduate students paid from the NSF project for less than three (3) consecutive months are required to meet the continuing education requirement of at least one face-to-face education session each project year.
-This education must be discipline and career‐level appropriate.
+Face-to-face education must be discipline and career‐level appropriate.
 It is the responsibility of schools, departments, and programs in receipt of NSF funds to provide these discipline and career‐level appropriate programs or to provide referrals to appropriate existing programming.
 Suggested formats include case study reviews, discussion groups, journal clubs, etc. Schools, departments, and programs are encouraged to build upon existing RCR educational programming.

 Please access the WashU NSF COMPETES Procedures for compliance procedures, completion instructions, and specific qualifications for the continuing education requirement.